payola/Payola/docs/developer_guide.md

 In the future, we will work hard to integrate test suites into the continuous integration process, as well as automatic deployment to our production server.

-## Known bugs
-You can find the complete list of issues on [GitHub](https://github.com/siroky/Payola/issues?sort=updated&state=open).
-In the time of writing this documentation, the list contained the following issues:

 ## Future work
 Since there is always something that you can do better or more sophisticated, we also have a list of things which we are looking forward to change in Payola.
 Here are some examples: